Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Harpa in Reykjavik

 Many people visit Harpa just to see its stunning architecture, but what events or programs take place that you think will especially appeal to travelers in the coming months?
-Many interesting concerts and artists are performing in 2023.
-Harpa is the home of the Icelandic Symphony Orchestra, which performs in Eldborg every Thursday from August – June.

 The Icelandic Symphony Orchestra on the stage in the magnificent Eldborg auditorium in the Harpa Conference and Concert Hall in Reykjavik.

-The Icelandic Symphony Orchestra is on the stage in the magnificent Eldborg auditorium in the Harpa Conference and Concert Hall in Reykjavik.
+The Icelandic Symphony Orchestra is on stage in the magnificent Eldborg auditorium in the Harpa Conference and Concert Hall in Reykjavik.

 How to become Icelandic in 60 minutes combines a play and stand-up comedy, where you will learn to walk, talk and behave like a regular Icelander and have a good laugh.
-This show has been an enormous success and has performed in Harpa since 2012.
+This show has been an enormous success and has been performed in Harpa since 2012.

 Harpa is a bustling place.